AnalogStudiosRI/as-webapp-2.0/README.md

 Three builds are for the project in Jenkins, to support automated continues integration, deployment, and delivery.
 Each job uses a specific version controlled shell script for use in Jenkins.

-* CI - Builds all branches, and build the app to run linting and testing and does analysis and reporting.
+* CI - Watches all branches, and builds the app to run linting and testing and does analysis and reporting.
-* DEV - To deploy to dev
+* DEV - The CI task, but deploys to dev upon success
 * RELEASE - To release a specific version of the application to a specific environment

 ## Release Management